310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Ehehe, naughty children must be punished~ You should not trouble transfer student-san, okay?
+ufufu, naughty children must be punished~ you should not trouble transfer student-san, okay?
 {% endbubble %}

 {% bubble Kaoru %}